-The rate of homes sold across Ohio in October nearly mirrored the record-setting mark posted during the month a year ago, according to Ohio REALTORS.
+The rate of home sales across Ohio cooled a bit in January, dropping 3.3 percent from the month’s best-ever level posted during the month a year ago, according to Ohio REALTORS.

 Data provided to Ohio REALTORS by Multiple Listing Services includes residential closings for new and existing single-family homes and condominiums/co-ops.
 Ohio REALTORS, with more than 32,000 members, is the largest professional trade association in Ohio.

 Click here to view the seasonally adjusted Ohio home sales report and a market by market analysis of sales activity throughout Ohio and local contact information.
 To view a market-by-market sales report, click here.